SANKALP1011/GROCERY_MANAGER/README.md

 # HOMEDATABASE
-- Complete mysql database app performing CRUD operation.\
+- Complete mysql database app performing CRUD operation./
-- Web app which can be used by superstores and shop to manage their inventory.\
+- Web app which can be used by superstores and shop to manage their inventory./
-- Operations perfromed-:\
+- Operations perfromed-:/
   -  Select
   -  Insert
   -  Delete
-- Deployed on heroku.\
+- Deployed on heroku./

  # Live Preview
 - https://shop-databasee.herokuapp.com